 Since 1977 we have been gardening on an ancient shingle beach which still makes a pick axe the tool of choice.
-Our four acre, Zone 5b garden is a collection of small garden areas linked by paths.
-You can enjoy rockeries and pebble beds, xeriscape borders and a zen garden, a circular thyme and lavender garden, peony borders and pond bank plantings.
+Our four acre, Zone 5b garden features a variety of plantings.
+You can enjoy our rockeries and pebble beds, xeriscape borders and a zen garden, a circular thyme and lavender garden, peony and mixed perennial borders as well as a shade garden with hostas.

-Bill creates the garden sculptures you will encounter around the gardens.
+Bill creates the garden sculptures you will encounter throughout the gardens.
 He has always envied those gardeners who have a barn ruin.
-We don’t have such a ruin so he has created his own—a continuing project for more summers to come.
-Our working barn houses an assortment of hens, ducks, geese and guinea fowl, a Halflinger horse called Cinnamon, and a summer flock of sheep.
+We don’t have such a ruin so he has created his own.
+Our working barn houses an assortment of hens, ducks, and geese, a Halflinger horse called Cinnamon, and a summer flock of sheep.

-For two hours every Wednesday, from the first days of spring until the snow flies, community volunteers work together in the gardens and then socialize over coffee.
+For two hours every Wednesday, our volunteers work with us in the gardens and then socialize over coffee.
 Together we maintain a large vegetable garden and share all the produce.
-You might also encounter WWOOFers, young volunteers who come from all around the world to work in our gardens.
 Feel free to join us, even if it is for just one morning!

-Special events at Keppel Croft include a celebration of the Summer Solstice, held at Keppel Henge in mid June, and attended by several Tai Chi clubs and the Bruce County Astronomical Society.
-On the second Saturday in July we host Art in the Garden.
-About 50 artists and artisans have their creations for sale in the gardens.
-Throughout the summer we are happy to host weddings, annual family picnics and other celebrations.
-Don’t forget to pack your picnic and enjoy staying a little longer in the gardens.
+Special events at Keppel Croft include a celebration of the Summer Solstice, held at Keppel Henge (http://www.steve Irvine.com/henge.html) in mid June, and attended by several Tai Chi clubs and the Bruce County Astronomical Society.
+Throughout the summer we host weddings, annual family picnics and other celebrations.
+Bring your picnic and enjoy staying a little longer in this rural setting.
+See our website for workshops and other events.